 How to set up DSA campaigns

-Setting up DSAs in AdWords is relatively simple.
+Setting up DSAs in Google Ads is relatively simple.
 As you would create any other campaign, go through the process of creating a text campaign.
 As you proceed through the campaign settings, you will see a box to check off “Enable Dynamic Search Ads for this campaign” at the bottom:

 You will need to input the domain of your website, and then proceed to create ad groups.
 Within each ad group, you will then be able to navigate to the “Dynamic Ad Targets” sub-tab, where you can enter “URL Contains” as an additional auto-target.

-Once the auto-target is set up for the individual ad group, you will then be required to create a dynamic ad.
+Once you auto-target the individual ad group, you can then create a dynamic ad.
 All you will need to do here is have up to 80 characters in length for a message in the creative description line.
-The headline will be dynamically created, as will the landing page based on the site or feed content.
+It dynamically creates the headlines, as will the post-click landing page based on the site or feed content.

 How to optimize DSA campaigns

-Like most AdWords campaigns, there are a number of ways to optimize DSA campaigns.
+Like most Google Ads campaigns, there are a number of ways to optimize DSA campaigns.
 Before touching on actual ways to optimize DSA campaigns, the most important thing to do comes before you even create a DSA campaign — structure.

 You should look to DSAs as you would with a typical structure of text campaigns: think about what product categories you have and how granular they are.
 When you determine how many different product categories you have and how complex they are, you will understand how DSA campaigns should be structured.